kennygrant/bestiary/channels.md

 ## Stopping a goroutine

-Stopping a goroutine using a channel to signal completion.
+You can use a channel to stop a goroutine by using the channel to signal completion.

 ```go
 // create a signal channel